fluree/developers-site/docs/sense/Classify Module/Concept Parser Projects/training-tasks-in-bulk-through-import/index.md

 In the earlier section, we saw the actual process of Training Tasks from the Task grid, one by one.
 But there is a quicker and better way if you want to provide feedback to the Tasks in bulk.

-**Step 1:** This Import Task button is available in the Train Model screen.
+**Step 1:** Click on the Import Tasks button or Icon to open the Import pop-up.

 This Import Task button is available in the Train Model screen.